lekoala/kaly/SECURITY.md

 `Range` / `X-Sendfile` handling is provided — put a CDN or web server in front for heavy static traffic.

+Private downloads use `src/Http/FileResponseFactory.php` directly, after an application access check: it only accepts already-authorized storage paths (never raw request input), requires a regular file, and encodes `Content-Disposition` with no injectable bytes.
+The forbidden-extensions policy belongs to the public `FileServer`, not to the primitive.

 ## Not provided

 Kaly ships no auth, CSRF, or rate-limit middleware.
 Provide your own PSR-15